aspearman/foundry-aws/README.md

 # Foundry VTT on AWS

-This repo contains the infrastructure-as-code files to deploy to AWS using AWS Copilot.
+This repository contains the necessary infrastructure-as-code files to deploy to AWS Fargate and ECS using AWS Copilot.

+## Project Status

+🏗️ WORK IN PROGRESS 🏗️

+- [x] IaC files
+- [x] Env vars and secrets
+- [x] Persistent storage using EFS
+- [x] Healthcheck
+- [ ] Secure public URL
+- [ ] Deployment pipeline
+- [ ] Ready to fork